dynastina/biostudy/README.md

 1. created_at as datetime
 2. updated_at as datetime
-3. created_by as datetime
+3. created_by as int
-4. updated_by as datetime
+4. updated_by as int

 ```bash
 configure menu_aside.php